Dinir/Text-Transmitter/README.md

 ```
 add [nameOfTab(,URI)]( parameters)
 ```
-Add new tab.
+(a for short) Add new tab.
 You can specify the URI (the format should be an array: `['name','URI']`, or skip URI and just choose one from below as a nameOfTab:

-- Mention
+- mention
-- User
+- user
-- Home
+- home
-- RTed
+- rted (your retweeted tweets)
-- DM_Sent
+- dmsent
-- Search
+- search
-- DM
+- dm
-- L (for list)
+- l (for list)

 If you know what parameters are, you can add them as a form of an object.